Taxel/PlexTraktSync/README.md

 **Docker Compose**

-Once you have your configuration files created, you can now set up a docker container in your docker compose file.
+Once you have your configuration files created, you can now set up a docker container in your docker compose file that will scrobble that Plex user's activities to
 ```yaml
   plextraktsync-john:
     image: ghcr.io/taxel/plextraktsync:latest